Yoga Nidra

 How long should a Yoga Nidra session be?

 Beginners may start with 10–20 minutes.
 A full REST Framework™ practice runs approximately 20 minutes.
-Longer sessions can be helpful in clinical or retreat contexts with adequate time for safe return.
+Longer sessions of 35–45 minutes can be deeply restorative and are common in yoga teacher training or retreat contexts.
+The key is not duration but regularity — a 15-minute daily practice will produce more benefit over time than an occasional 45-minute session.

 Get the next whitepaper free